 He looked at Lindsey, who shifted her gaze from the highway to him.
 "But you never said she wasn't."

-Until then he did not how little faith he'd had in the girls continued existence.
+Until then he did not realize how little faith he'd had in the girl's continued existence.

-Before he could take heart from the sight of her gray eyes gleaming in the yellow dashboard light of the killer's car, Hatch was hit by new clairvoyant visions that pummeled him as hard as a series of blows from real fists: Contorted figures loomed out of murky shadows.
+Before he could take heart from the sight of her gray eyes gleaming in the yellow dashboard light of the killer's car, Hatch was hit by new clairvoyant visions that pummeled him as hard as a series of blows from real fists:

+Contorted figures loomed out of murky shadows.
 Human forms in bizarre positions.
-He saw a woman as withered and dry as tumbleweed, another in a repugnant state of putrefaction, a mad face of indeterminate sex, a bloated green-black hand raised in horrid supplication.
+He saw a woman as withered and dry as tumbleweed, another in a repugnant state of putrefaction, a mummified face of indeterminate sex, a bloated green-black hand raised in horrid supplication.
 The collection.
 His collection.
 He saw Regina's face again, eyes open, revealed in the dashboard lights.
 So many ways to disfigure, to mutilate, to mock God's work.
 Regina.
 Poor baby.
-Don't be afraid, Okay?
 Don't be afraid.
-We're only going to an amusement park You know, like Disneyland, like Magic Mountain?
+Okay?
+Don't be afraid.
+We're only going to an amusement park.
+You know, like Disneyland, like Magic Mountain?
 How nicely will she fit in my collection.
+Corpses as performance art, held in place by wires, rebar, blocks of wood.
 He saw frozen screams, silent forever.
 Skeletal jaws held open in eternal cries for mercy.
 The precious collection.
 Regina, sweet baby, pretty baby, such an exquisite acquisition.

-Hatch came out of his trance, clawing wildly at his safety harness, for it felt like binding wires, ropes, and cords He tore at the straps as a panicked victim of premature burial might rip at his enwrapping shrouds.
+Hatch came out of his trance, clawing wildly at his safety harness, for it felt like binding wires, ropes, and cords.
+He tore at the straps as a panicked victim of premature burial might rip at his enwrapping shrouds.
 He realized that he was shouting, too, and sucking breath as if in fear of suffocation, letting it out at once in great explosive exhalations.

-He heard Lindsey saying his name, understood that he was terrifying her, but could not say anything or stop crying out for long seconds, until he had found the release on the safety harness and cast it off.
+He heard Lindsey saying his name, understood that he was terrifying her, but could not cease thrashing or crying out for long seconds, until he had found the release on the safety harness and cast it off.